 Foreigners are responsible for 30 per cent of index crime in Sabah, the Royal Commission of Inquiry (RCI) on illegal immigrants heard today amid a perceived spike in criminal offences.
 Sabah police chief Datuk Hamza Taib testified today that foreigners committed 15 per cent of index crimes against locals ― including violent crimes like murder, rape, robberies and theft ― and another 15 per cent against other foreigners.

-Malaysia (aka Truly Asia) is very attractive to all foreigners who want to sample fine accommodations, travel, food, shopping, business, education and employment in this side of the world and at times we are willing to go that extra mile to compete with other tourists spots in region (namely Singapore, Thailand and Cambodia) for the same group of tourists.
+Malaysia (aka Truly Asia) is very attractive to all foreigners who want to sample fine accommodations, travel, food, shopping, business, education and employment in this side of the world and at times we are willing to go that extra mile to compete with other tourists spots in the region (namely Singapore, Thailand and Cambodia) for the same group of tourists.

 Is it because there is a lack of care and enforcement at the various entries points to a point where even a green slimy Martian can slip in without any blink from the authorities?
 I don’t think so – after all the authorities did a splendid job banning PKR vice president Nurul Izzah Anwar from entering Sabah back in May 2013 (and that Australian MP too) – all in the name of security of course.

-To be fair, I am sure the good people from the Immigration and the Police have been doing their job well enough to stop these criminals at track.
-Otherwise we would have been another Latin America country where criminal gang related shooting (we are coming to this already), drugs & human trafficking, violent robberies and kidnappings would have been a daily affair.
+To be fair, I am sure the good people from the Immigration and the Police have been doing their job well enough to stop these criminals at the track.
+Otherwise, we would have been another Latin American country where criminal gang-related shooting (we are coming to this already), drugs & human trafficking, violent robberies and kidnappings would have been a daily affair.

 There are still loopholes in the system we have not patched and thus foreign criminals are still able to slip in.
-We have yet to ban some people from some countries and only allowing them into the country only if they have a very strong credentials and very good reasons to be in the country (buggers wanting to learn English is NOT one of them!).
-With biometrics in place, why we are still having problems with forged documents – it is not easy to forge finger prints when it is done in front of the immigration officers.
+We have yet to ban some people from some countries and only allowing them into the country only if they have very strong credentials and very good reasons to be in the country (buggers wanting to learn English is NOT one of them!).
+With biometrics in place, why we are still having problems with forged documents – it is not easy to forge fingerprints when it is done in front of the immigration officers.

-Another starts at the very entrance point to the country.
+Another starts at the very entry point to the country.
 Officials who let these criminals in through corruption or recklessness should be flushed out and punished.
 A better system should be put in place to detect forged documents – biometrics coupled with the good wealth of databases from the various law enforcement agencies should be utilized to ensure no one enters the country with forged documents and identities and if they try to do so, they should be held up immediately for suspicion of committing crimes in the country.

-As I have mentioned before, we can never tolerate anyone who come to this country and abuse the entry privileges, take our hospitality for granted, use this country as transit point for all kind of illegal activities, rob & cheat Malaysians at the same time and gain millions of ringgit from their illegal activities whilst continuing to show their middle finger to the law of the country.
+As I have mentioned before, we can never tolerate anyone who comes to this country and abuse the entry privileges, take our hospitality for granted, use this country as a transit point for all kind of illegal activities, rob & cheat Malaysians at the same time and gain millions of ringgit from their illegal activities whilst continuing to show their middle finger to the law of the country.

 It is not good for the country in the long run.
-Yes, it is a fact that we cannot fix all problems overnight – we cannot do away with act of crime so soon but we should be chipping away on the actions to be taken to curtail them.
-At the end of the day, crime will still happen but one where the criminal cannot get away so easily and once caught and punished to an extent that they will fear to commit any crime.
+Yes, it is a fact that we cannot fix all problems overnight – we cannot do away with an act of crime so soon but we should be chipping away on the actions to be taken to curtail them.
+At the end of the day, crime will still happen but one where the criminal cannot get away so easily and once catch and punished to an extent that they will fear to commit any crime.

 P.s.
-And on the notion of the Latin America criminals claiming that they do not speak English (reminds me of another case of “me speak no English“) and thus making it difficult for the police to further investigate, here’s something the police could do – take a piece of rod iron, throw it into the fire and once it is burning hot red, shove it into darkest side of their body and see how they scream in perfect English!
+And on the notion of the Latin American criminals claiming that they do not speak English (reminds me of another case of “me speak no English“) and thus making it difficult for the police to further investigate, here’s something the police could do – take a piece of rod iron, throw it into the fire and once it is burning hot red, shove it into the darkest side of their body and see how they scream in perfect English!